Fizzy Christmas Tree Science Experiment

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.

-You can’t go wrong with this science project, it’s messy and fun and you already have everything you need in your kitchen.
+You can’t go wrong with this science project; it’s messy and fun, and you already have everything in your kitchen.

-I only had food coloring gel on hand, not the liquid so I mixed it in with the water first to dissolve it so it makes it super easy to mix it in with the baking soda.
+I only had food coloring gel on hand, not the liquid, so I mixed it in with the water first to dissolve it, so it made it super easy to mix it in with the baking soda.

-When I tried to shape it, it wouldn’t stay in shape and kept flattening out so I had to add more baking soda.
-Luckily I had an extra box on hand but really only needed a little bit more.
+When I tried to shape it, it wouldn’t stay in shape and kept flattening out, so I had to add more baking soda.
+Luckily, I had an extra box on hand, but I really only needed a little bit more.

 Recommended Christmas Tree Toys

 Do your kids love Christmas trees?
-I love these Advent calendar Christmas tree or perhaps something they can enjoy all to themselves would be fun too.
+I love these Advent calendar Christmas trees, or perhaps something they can enjoy to themselves would be fun, too.

 My daughter enjoyed adding sprinkles to decorate her trees as if she were decorating a real Christmas tree.

 Then she went to town.
-I only had a small pipette for adding in the vinegar.
+I only had a small pipette to add to the vinegar.
 She eventually found this too slow so started dumping in the whole cup of vinegar, this was a lot more fun.

 Why yes this did turn into a giant mess, luckily it was contained in the baking pan.

-She had a ton of fun sticking her hands in and feeling the paste and playing with her pipette while adding more vinegar.
+She had a ton of fun sticking her hands in, feeling the paste, and playing with her pipette while adding more vinegar.

 I’m telling you, you already have everything you need right now in your pantry.
 All you need is time to put it together.
-My kids are huge fans of mixing and pouring chemicals together, in other words, baking so this feels the same.
+My kids are huge fans of mixing and pouring chemicals together, or, in other words, baking, so this feels the same.

-What is happening when baking soda and vinegar are mixed together?
+What happens when baking soda and vinegar are mixed?

-There are two reactions that are happening.
-The first is an acid-base reaction where the acid (vinegar) and base (sodium bicarbonate) are mixing together to form two new chemicals: carbonic acid and sodium acetate.
+Two reactions are happening.
+The first is an acid-base reaction where the acid (vinegar) and base (sodium bicarbonate) are mixed to form two new chemicals: carbonic acid and sodium acetate.

-Then, the carbonic acid begins to break down into water and carbon dioxide gas which forms all of the lovely bubbles you see in this reaction.
+Then, the carbonic acid begins to break down into water and carbon dioxide gas, forming all of the lovely bubbles you see in this reaction.

 This reaction never gets old.
-You can adapt it to any seasonal them you’d like.
+You can adapt it to any seasonal theme you’d like.

 Christmas Tree Fizzy Science Experiment